Community Conversation: Porgy and Bess in Context

 Before you see Porgy and Bess at the Kauffman Center for the Performing Arts, join Lyric Opera of Kansas City to discuss these topics and enjoy a live performance.

-Presented by Lyric Opera of Kansas City and Kansas City Public Library
+Presented by Lyric Opera of Kansas City and the Kansas City Public Library.

 Michael Ellis Ingram